-Part of the Geography & Environment major, this interdisciplinary unit is also available as an elective for students from a wide range of first year backgrounds.
+Part of the Geography & Environmental Studies major, this interdisciplinary unit is also available as an elective for students with alternative first year backgrounds.
+This unit will only go ahead once the quota of 15 students has been reached.

 |Unit name||Placing Australia in the Asia-Pacific Region|